 Los Angeles to Denver Road Trip, via Grand Canyon & Moab, Utah

 3 days/2 nights – 1300 miles – 21 hours driving

-My son Charles was at college in Los Angeles in March 2020 when he found out his Los Angeles-based college was moving online for the rest of the semester.
+My son Charles was at college in Los Angeles in March 2020 when he found out his college was moving online for the rest of the semester.
 He was asked to move out of his campus apartment by the end of the week and he would need to bring his car, and belongings, back to Denver, where we live.
-We didn’t want him driving alone so we scrambled to plan a sudden road trip from Los Angeles to Denver, where we live.
+We didn’t want him driving alone so we scrambled to plan an impromptu road trip from Los Angeles to Denver.

-Charles had left his car in L.A. and it would need to be driven back to Denver, meanwhile, rumors were circulating that the government was considering halting domestic air travel.
-Over breakfast on Saturday morning we agreed he needed to go as soon as possible and our family was on a plane to Los Angeles at 5 pm, armed with wipes and hand sanitizer.
+Over breakfast on Saturday morning, with Charles on speaker, we made a rough plan, and were on a plane to Los Angeles at 5 pm, armed with wipes and hand sanitizer.
 (This was before masks were advised.)

 We were on a plane to L.A. the same day